 Angela Korge represents corporate clients in complex commercial litigation in federal and state courts.
 She has advised companies in a range of matters involving contract disputes, fraud, business tort claims, trademark infringement, and real estate issues.
-She has defended billion-dollar entities and assisted in successfully limiting a plaintiff's claim for damages against a client by more than $100 million.
-Her experience spans all aspects of litigation, including evaluating claims and legal issues, developing and implementing litigation strategies, managing e-discovery, taking and defending depositions, drafting and arguing motions, and preparing for and participating in trials.
+Named on the National Association for Women Lawyers' Rising List for 2023, Angela has defended billion-dollar entities and received favorable results for clients, including successfully dismissing a client from a business tort action for lack of personal jurisdiction and assisting in limiting a plaintiff's claim for damages against a client by more than $100 million.
+Her experience spans all aspects of litigation, including evaluating claims and legal issues, developing and implementing litigation strategies, managing e-discovery, taking and defending depositions, drafting and arguing dispositive and other motions, and preparing for and participating in trials.

 - University of Florida (J.D. cum laude 2016; Research Editor, Florida Law Review; Book Award in Trial Practice; Book Award in Legal Writing; Phi Delta Phi Legal Honor Society; Bachelor of Arts 2013)

 - Florida, U.S. Court of Appeals for the Eleventh Circuit, and U.S. District Court for the Southern District of Florida

 National Association for Women Lawyers, Rising List (2023)

 Americans for Immigrant Justice, Pro Bono Hero (2019)

 *Information on www.jonesday.com is for general use and is not legal advice.
 The mailing of this email is not intended to create, and receipt of it does not constitute, an attorney-client relationship.
 Anything that you send to anyone at our Firm will not be confidential or privileged unless we have agreed to represent you.
 If you send this email, you confirm that you have read and understand this notice